Hellengeremias/two-step_Group_LASSO_analysis/README.md

-# Two-Step Group LASSO Analysis
+# Two-step Group LASSO analysis

 This repository contains the R scripts used in the study: